JuliaDynamics/FractalDimensions.jl/README.md

 To install it, run `import Pkg; Pkg.add("FractalDimensions")`.

-All further information is provided in the documentation, which you can either find [online](https://juliadynamics.github.io/FractalDimensions.jl/dev/) or build locally by running the `docs/make.jl` file.
+All further information is provided in the documentation, which you can either find [online](https://juliadynamics.github.io/FractalDimensions.jl/stable/) or build locally by running the `docs/make.jl` file.

-_Previously, this package was part of ChaosTools.jl._
+_Previously, this package was part of ChaosTools.jl.
+It also reexports ComplexityMeasures.jl._

 ## Citation